 Oak is usually found in woodlands and is dominant in Florida, Texas, and Virginia.
 Dr. Filley says that oak produces less potent pollen although in large quantities.
 In fact, oak trees produce potent allergic pollen for the longest period.

 You are probably aware that mold is a fungus and not a plant.
 However, we would be wrong if we skip mold.
 Some people develop allergies in spring which is not related to pollen circulation in the air.
-These allergies are mostly caused by high mold levels especially in wetter and warmer air.
+These allergies are mostly caused by high mold levels,

 Related Link: Put These Plants in Your Bedroom And You’ll Sleep Better